henryc-dev/online-sales-dashboard-powerbi/README.md

 # Online Sales Power BI Dashboard

 This project uses Power BI Desktop to demonstrate the use of Power BI to create a report dashboard demonstrating E-commerce sales data.
-It mainly answers two business questions:
+It answers two main business questions:
 1. Region and product category that makes most revenue over time
-2. Top sales product by month and region
+2. Top selling products by month and region

 ## Data